wdanilo/haskell-logger/README.md

 ### ThreadedLogger

 The `ThreadedLogger` is a very fancy one.
-It allows separate the actual logging from program.
+It allows to separate the actual logging from program.
 Program is being run on a separate thread, while logs are being gathered by the main thread.
-You can fork the program as many times you want and all the logs will be send to the log-gather routine.
+You can fork the program as many times you want and all the logs will be sent to the log-gather routine.
 This allows to get nicely not-broken output in terminal or in files from different threads.
 The program stops after all the logs have been processed.
-Lets look at the example:
+Let's look at the example:

 ```haskell
 import           System.Log.Simple